ananevans/FCND-Controls-CPP/writeup.md

 In the Control project, I implemented a cascaded PID controller that takes the velocity, position and acceleration as inputs and outputs the thrust commands for the four motors.

-The cascaded controller is comprized of five individual controllers as shown in the picture below.
+The cascaded controller is comprised of five individual controllers as shown in the picture below.

 ![Control](./Control.jpg)